 The following page is where you will input the authorization number in your confirmation email.
 You will also need to type in the first 4 letters of your last name before clicking “Next.”

 Unfortunately, this is as far as our walkthrough can go without having a personal authorization number.
 However, you will continue on to select your appointment, the location of the Prometric testing center for the CMA exam, and the time and date of the test.
 You’ll have a chance to review and verify all this information before completing the CMA scheduling process.

-The first three steps of CMA exam scheduling should only take a few minutes since you complete them all on the IMA’s website and receive your membership right away.
-However, you’ll need to wait to select your test date with CMA Prometric until you receive your authorization email, and this can take several days.
+The first three steps of CMA exam scheduling should only take a few minutes since you complete them on the IMA’s website and receive your membership immediately.
+However, you’ll need to wait to select your test date with CMA Prometric until you receive your authorization email, which can take several days.

 Additionally, registration for any particular testing window closes two weeks before the end of the window.
 For instance, the last day you can register for the January/February window is February 15.
 This suggests it takes at least two weeks for processing.